CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/cloud/add-observability-to-innovation/Grafana/try-it-out.md

     {{% alert title="Note" %}} If you used self-signed certificates when installing the Application Servers you may need to disable SSL certificate validation in your HTTP client. {{% /alert %}}

 1. Once the request has completed, using a web browser, log in to your configured Grafana.
 1. Click the Menu icon {{< image src="/images/GrafanaMenuIcon.png" title="Menu icon" >}} to view the available options.
 1. Click the Dashboards menu item.
 1. Click the folder name that the dashboards were imported to, if not already expanded.
+1. Click the *Flow Execution Details* dashboard to open it.
+1. The request made at step 1 should be visible on the dashboard.

+    {{% alert title="Note" %}}If Flow Logging has not been enabled then this dashboard will not display any data.
+See {{< ahref path="Cortex.Faqs.ChangeLoggingLevels.FlowLogging.MainDoc" title="Change Flow Logging Level" >}} for instructions on how to do this.<br>
+    If other requests have been made then there may be more than one request visible on the dashboard.
+    {{% / alert %}}

+1. Click the Menu icon {{< image src="/images/GrafanaMenuIcon.png" title="Menu icon" >}} to view the available options.
+1. Click the Dashboards menu item.
+1. Click the folder name that the dashboards were imported to, if not already expanded.